-It is very important to keep your awning clean and in good condition to prevent costly repairs.
-ALWAYS close the awning into the travel mode position, if weather conditions are windy or stormy, or if you will be away from the RV for an extended period of time.
+Keep your awning in good condition to prevent costly repairs.
+It is very important to keep the awning clean.
+If weather conditions are windy or stormy, close the awning into the travel mode position.
+Shut the awning in the travel position if you will be away from the RV for an extended period of time.

-For more information, please refer to the awning manufacturer's user manual.
+For more information, please refer to the awning manufacturer user manual.